Quantcast

 Open: Year Round

-Notes: The Universal Orlando Resort consists of two theme parks, one waterpark, three hotels and the Citywalk retail and entertainment zone.
+Notes: The Universal Orlando Resort consists of two theme parks, one waterpark, four hotels and the Citywalk retail and entertainment zone.

 Fun Fact: Poseidon was actually the bad guy in the first version of Poseidon’s Fury who fights against Zeus at the end who had been disguised as your guide.